Lindale Winter UIL

 policy debate was my main event in high school, i've been in your shoes before! trust me, i will try my best not to screw you over.

-i would describe myself as a tab judge with a bias toward gamechanger debates. this means, run whatever you'd like! just know i love good offense v. defense debate.
+i would describe myself as a true tab judge. this means, run whatever you'd like! the room is yours !!
 DO NOT BE AFRAID OF CLASH. above all, be polite to your opponents. (more on this at the bottom.)

-speech- first and foremost, debate is a communication event. i will try my best to listen to spreading, however, if it becomes unintelligible i will put my pen down (and you will notice it). speaks will be awarded to those who enunciate, have little verbal clutter, and demonstrate professionalism. organization is key. i will be very strict on this.
+speech- first and foremost, debate is a communication event. i can usually keep up with spreading, however, if it becomes unintelligible i will put my pen down (and you will notice it). speaks will be awarded to those who enunciate, have little verbal clutter, and demonstrate professionalism. organization is key. i will be very strict on this.

 k/fw- i am a huge fan of theory args. i believe they make debate extremely interesting and will listen intently. that being said, BE FAMILIAR WITH THE K LITERATURE. if you decide to run a heidegger/cap/psychoanalysis/etc. k, understand what you are reading and be able to coherently articulate the reason to vote on it. if you're going to use buzzwords - define them & tell me how they relate to your alt, to the link debate, and to the aff. a good generic link to the topic, state, or debate will suffice without aff contest. if you run a k aff, good luck.